affinitic/currency.converter/README.txt

 -------------------------
 Setting Time Server
 -------------------------
-To fetch the currency data every day, describe the next to the instance section of buildout.cfg.
+To fetch the currency data regularly like every day, describe to the instance section of buildout.cfg the next way.

 [instance]
 zope-conf-additional =